 What are the possible side effects of cidofovir (Vistide)?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Call your doctor at once if you have any of these serious side effects:
+Call your doctor at once if you have:

-- mild skin rash;
+- skin rash;

-- hair loss; or
+- fever, chills; or